confusables/hero-thousand-faces/content/research.md

 **Source:** [arXiv:2503.05788](https://arxiv.org/abs/2503.05788)

-**Implications for Model Preservation:**
+**Overview**

-Each model represents a unique exploration landscape where capabilities are gradually revealed through extended use, rapid deprecation cycles cut short the discovery process.
+Each model represents a unique exploration landscape where capabilities are gradually revealed through extended use.
+Rapid deprecation cycles cut short the discovery process.
 Users who develop expertise with a model's capabilities lose that accumulated knowledge when the model is replaced.
-The relationship between user and model is itself a site of emergent value that deprecation destroys.

-Preservation should prioritise extended observation and user-driven discovery.
-The timeline of capability emergence is non-linear, with users acting as crucial explorers who map the evolving potential of each model.

-**Overview & Key Findings:**
+**Key Findings:**

-This comprehensive survey examines "emergent abilities" (capabilities that appear unpredictably) in language models only after crossing certain thresholds.
+This comprehensive survey examines "emergent abilities" - capabilities that appear unpredictably in language models only after crossing certain thresholds.
 They manifest suddenly and often surprisingly.

 - Emergent abilities are fundamentally unpredictable.
 Multiple research teams have tried to forecast when capabilities will appear, with limited success.